-You’ll need a motor vehicle repairer’s licence if your business involves doing repair work on motor vehicles.
-This includes part-time, mobile work and sub-contractors and includes working in a partnership or a company.
+You’ll need a motor vehicle repairer’s licence if your business does motor vehicle repair work.
+This includes part-time and mobile work, sub-contractors, and working in a partnership or a company.

-A motor vehicle repairer’s licence is not required for certain types of vehicles.
-These include:
+A motor vehicle repairer’s licence is not required for:

 - vehicles not acquired for the transport of goods or passengers on public roads (e.g. agricultural equipment)